Yarroudh/segment-lidar/paper/paper.md

 # Summary

 `Segment-Lidar` is a Python package for automatic unsupervised segmentation of aerial LiDAR data.
-It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anthing Model (SAM)` package from [Meta AI](https://github.com/facebookresearch). (to complete by justifying why do we need unsupervised segmentation and how SAM is powerful)
+It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anthing Model (SAM)` package from [Meta AI](https://github.com/facebookresearch).

-The `Segment-Lidar` API provides functions and classes to define the segmentation model and its parameters, and also to handle transformation of 3D point clouds into images.
-The packages also relies on other dependencies that make use of `SAM` for instance segmentation of images.
+The API provides functions and classes to define the segmentation model and its parameters, and also to handle transformation between 3D point clouds and images.
+The package also relies on other dependencies that make use of `SAM`.
 This includes the `Segment-Geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data and the `Grounded-SAM` package from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) that combines `SAM` with `GroundingDINO` to detect and segment anything with text prompts.
 The `GroundingDINO` package was introduced by IDEA-Research as an implementation of the paper "Grounding DINO: Marrying DINO with Grounded Pre-Training for Open-Set Object Detection".

-For optimization purposes, `SamLidar` enables using `Fast Segment Anything Model (FastSAM)` as an alternative to `SAM` original API.
+For optimization purposes, `Segment-Lidar` enables using `Fast Segment Anything Model (FastSAM)` as an alternative to `SAM` original API.
 The `FastSAM` is a Convolutional Neural Network (CNN) `SAM` that was trained using only 2% of the `SA-1B` dataset published by `SAM` authors.
 It achieves comparable performance at 50x higher run-time speed.

 # Statement of need